llpeterson/security/authentication.md

-In Needham-Schroeder, the KDC's reply to Alice plays two roles: It gives her the means to prove her identity (only Alice can decrypt the reply), and it gives her a sort of symmetric-key certificate or "ticket" to present to Bob—the session key and Alice's identifier, encrypted with Bob's master key.
+In Needham-Schroeder, the KDC's reply to Alice plays two roles: It gives her the means to prove her identity (only Alice can decrypt the reply), and it gives her a sort of secret-key certificate or "ticket" to present to Bob—the session key and Alice's identifier, encrypted with Bob's master key.
 In Kerberos, those two functions—and the KDC itself, in effect—are split up ([Figure 5](#kerberos)).
 A trusted